 Published on July 9, 2019 by Solvaria

-When a food distributing company with a focus on fresh ingredients and unparalleled customer collaboration experienced considerable growth in 10 years, their staff quadrupled from 50 to 250 employees.
-However, despite the increase in employees, little to no adjustments had been made to IT resources to accommodate the increase in users.
-With inefficiencies in business processes becoming increasingly obvious, the company’s veteran CIO turned to Solvaria to assess the current state of the company’s technology and asked for guidance on how to position it for growth.
+In less than 10 years a food distribution company experienced considerable growth, quadrupling its staff from 50 to 250 employees.
+Although the company had grown its sales and staff, little to no adjustments had been made to IT resources to accommodate the increase in users.
+With inefficiencies in business processes becoming increasingly obvious, the company’s veteran CIO turned to Solvaria to assess the current state of the company’s technology and asked for guidance on how to position it for additional growth.

-Solvaria’s assessment revealed a cause and effect pattern of inefficiencies across the IT department it's relation to other departments.
-The current IT staff functioned as only tactical with no time to manage projects or research new technology, causing the business team to involve IT into project-only implementation.
+Solvaria’s assessment revealed a cause-and-effect pattern of inefficiencies across the IT department and its relation to other departments.
+The current IT staff functioned only tactically with no time to manage projects or research new technology, causing the business team to involve IT into project-only implementation.
 The business had evolved, but the current ERP system (Sage X3) and ancillary supporting applications had not been adapted to the new model.
-This forced employees to find workarounds, manual processes and quick fixes instead of solved systemic issues.
-There was also no formal ticketing system to assign, prioritize or provide status of requests.
+This forced employees to find workarounds, manual processes and quick fixes instead of solving systemic issues.
+There was also no formal ticketing system to assign, prioritize or provide the status of requests.
 With no expectations set for resolutions, the IT staff was not being held to any metrics for success, causing frustration from the other departments.
 There was also no rotating schedule for IT support of the second and third shifts, which prevented those employees from getting any issues resolved in a timely manner.